jstowers/WeddingApp/README.md

             ]
         }
     ````
-    The template property means that this plugin will look to the index.html file saved in the src directory for guidance on creating the index.html file in the build directory.
+    For this plugin, the _template_ property will look to the _index.html_ file saved in the #src/# directory for guidance in creating the _index.html_ file that will be inserted in the #build/# directory.

     _4:15pm_

     I have encountered problems deploying the app to AWS.

     The app builds with npm run build and creates the bundle.js and index.html file in the build folder.
 When I start the local Express server, the React component renders fine.
 But when I zip the files and deploy to AWS, the webpage gives an error for the ReactDOM render in index.js.

-### Sunday, January 21, 2019
+### Sunday, January 21, 2018
     _12:19am_

     Updated app.js to include an IF statement to apply the webpack middleware when NODE_ENV !== 'production'